LeanKit/LeanKit.API.Client/README.md

 ## Connecting through an HTTP proxy server

-To connect to the LeanKit API through an HTTP proxy server, you will need to add or update your .NET application `app.config` or `web.config` file to include a `<defaultProxy>` section.
+To connect to the LeanKit API through an HTTP proxy server, you will need to add or update your .NET application's `app.config` or `web.config` file to include a `<defaultProxy>` section.

 ```
 <system.net>